How to Optimize Water & Wastewater Monitoring Instruments

 8 Ways to Optimize Instrument Performance for Monitoring Water & Wastewater Applications

 Instruments installed near pump systems tend to be exposed to pressure pulsations, which are surges of pressure that continuously fluctuate the sensing elements of the instrument.
 You can see this in a pressure gauge as the needle twitches up and down the scale keeping internal components in motion.

 Not only does this make getting a reading nearly impossible, but it can also cause premature wear and tear on the mechanical components of the pressure gauge.
 The industry commonly uses flow restrictors to minimize the impacts of pulsation.
-Pulsation dampeners, throttle valves, pressure snubbers, throttle screws and, in some cases, capillary can all help protect instruments from pulsation.
+Pulsation dampeners, pressure snubbers, throttle valves, throttle screws and a capillary line can all help protect instruments from pulsation.

 2. Protect Against Vibration

 Excessive vibration can also affect instruments.
 Pointer flutter and abrasive chattering and grinding of the internal components can cause poor readability.
 Mechanical pressure gauges can be protected by dampening methods such as liquid filling the case or selecting PLUS!™ Performance option.